HDI-Project/ATM/README.md

 |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |..    |
 |37    |31    |75    |8     |3.26  |11.9  |78.4  |4259  |13.1  |49.6  |13.9  |23    |9     |15    |58    |1     |
 |35    |46    |85    |7.1   |3.22  |11.8  |79.9  |1441  |14.8  |51.2  |16.1  |1     |1     |1     |54    |0     |

+0. **Generate the demo datasets**

+    In order to follow this guide, you will have to get the demo datasets that we provide with this package.

+    To do so, we provide you with a simple command:

+    ```bash
+    atm get_demos
+    ```

+    The command generates four datasets in the current directory inside a folder `demos`.
+    ```bash
+    Generating file demos/pollution_1.csv
+    Generating file demos/iris.data.csv
+    Generating file demos/pitchfork_genres.csv
+    Generating file demos/adult_data_300.csv
+    ```

 1. **Create a datarun**